brandoncorrea/brandoncorrea.dev/_posts/2023-01-25-a-value-driven-approach-to-stories.markdown

 Now with every commit, we're not only providing a passing component, but adding value to the customer's product.
-With this approach, you'd be encouraged to push to production throughout the iteration because each commit provides _value._
+With this approach, you'd be encouraged to push to production throughout the day because each commit provides _value._

 #### Delaying Decisions